A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression: Introduction

-To address these challenges, we propose a novel learned image compression framework, the Hybrid Convolution and Frequency State Space Network (HCFSSNet).
-As shown in Fig.~\ref{fig:0}(e), HCFSSNet explicitly decouples local high-frequency and global low-frequency information in both the main transform and the entropy model.
-Along the main path, we design a Hybrid Convolution–Frequency State Space (HCFSS) block that splits feature channels into two branches: a CNN branch with small receptive fields to capture local details, and a Vision Frequency State Space (VFSS) branch that leverages state space models to handle long-range dependencies.
-To better adapt SSMs to two-dimensional images, the VFSS block incorporates a Vision Omni-directional Neighborhood State Space (VONSS) block, which scans features along horizontal, vertical, diagonal, and anti-diagonal directions to preserve complete local neighborhood structures.
-On top of this, an Adaptive Frequency Modulation Module (AFMM) operates in the discrete cosine transform (DCT) domain, enabling fine-grained, content-adaptive weighting of different frequency components and more efficient bit allocation.
-Furthermore, to reduce spatial redundancy in the side information of the entropy model, AFMM is integrated with a Swin Transformer block to form a Frequency Swin Transformer Attention Module (FSTAM), which performs frequency-aware modeling of the hyperprior features.
+To address these issues, we present a compact Hybrid Convolution and Frequency State Space Network (HCFSSNet) for learned image compression.
+As shown in Fig.~\ref{fig:0}(e), HCFSSNet combines convolution-based local detail modeling with state-space-based long-range contextual modeling in a unified framework.
+In the main transform, we design a Hybrid Convolution--Frequency State Space (HCFSS) block that splits feature channels into two branches: a CNN branch for local representation refinement and a Vision Frequency State Space (VFSS) branch for complementary contextual aggregation.
+To better adapt SSMs to 2D image features, the VFSS branch incorporates a Vision Omni-directional Neighborhood State Space (VONSS) module, which scans features along horizontal, vertical, diagonal, and anti-diagonal directions to better preserve 2D neighborhood relations.
+In addition, we introduce an Adaptive Frequency Modulation Module (AFMM), which performs discrete-cosine-transform-based adaptive reweighting of frequency components.
+For entropy modeling, AFMM is further integrated with a Swin Transformer block to form a Frequency Swin Transformer Attention Module (FSTAM), which enhances frequency-aware side-information modeling in the hyperprior path.

-Very recently, learned image compression models such as MambaIC~\cite{zeng2025mambaic}, DCAE~\cite{lu2025learned}, and LALIC~\cite{feng2025linear} have further pushed the rate--distortion frontier by exploring state space and linear-attention architectures, dictionary-based cross-attention entropy models, and Bi-RWKV-based spatial--channel context modeling.
-Collectively, these methods represent the performance-oriented end of the design space: they achieve excellent BD-rate through complex sequence and context modules, with some of them incurring very large model sizes and computationally heavy entropy models.

-The primary contributions of this work are summarized as follows: \begin{itemize} \item We propose a Hybrid Convolution and Frequency State Space Network (HCFSSNet) for learned image compression.
-HCFSSNet incorporates a Hybrid Convolution–Frequency State Space (HCFSS) block that explicitly splits features into a convolutional (CNN) branch for local high-frequency details and a Vision Frequency State Space (VFSS) branch that models global contextual information and long-range structures, which are typically dominated by low-frequency components.
+Very recently, LIC models such as MambaIC~\cite{zeng2025mambaic}, DCAE~\cite{lu2025learned}, and LALIC~\cite{feng2025linear} have continued to improve rate--distortion performance through increasingly sophisticated sequence and context modeling modules.
+These methods demonstrate the strong potential of high-capacity architectures, but they also move toward more complex design choices.
+In contrast, our goal is not to push BD-rate to the absolute minimum with the heaviest possible architecture.
+Instead, we aim to develop a compact hybrid design that integrates local spatial modeling, long-range dependency modeling, and frequency-aware modulation within a unified LIC framework.